Our Kingdom Community vision statement was first adopted in 2017.

-Wheaton Academy is deeply committed to this mission and believes it is best understood and demonstrated through a cultural vision called Kingdom Community.
-These two words express a pursuit to understand the nature of God’s Kingdom and to embrace its standards for relationships within the Wheaton Academy community and beyond.
-The vision for our Kingdom Community is that people from different races, ethnicities, socio-economic backgrounds, different learning styles, different denominations, and both women and men come together under the Lordship of Jesus Christ to honor one another.
+Wheaton Academy is deeply committed to this mission and believes it is best understood and demonstrated through a Biblical understanding of Kingdom Community.
+These two words express the pursuit of understanding the nature of God’s Kingdom and embracing God’s Biblical standards for relationships within the Wheaton Academy community and beyond.
+The vision for our Kingdom Community is that men and women of different races, ethnicities, socio-economic backgrounds, learning styles, and denominations come together under the Lordship of Jesus Christ to bring glory to God and to honor one another.
 A relational culture of dignity, acceptance, and humility honors God and fosters an environment in which the mission can flourish.

 Philippians 2:1-4 is foundational for this pursuit:

-Obviously, the concept of Kingdom Community is Biblical and not original to Wheaton Academy.
-However, understanding the way it is used in our setting, both conceptually and practically, is important.
+The concept of Kingdom Community is Biblical and not original to Wheaton Academy.
+However, understanding the way it is used in our setting—both conceptually and practically—is important.

-Kingdom Community, at its essence, is a theological expression of God’s intent for the way Christians should live in relationship to God and to one another.
-Jesus speaks of this Kingdom in Matthew 6, as He teaches His disciples to pray: “Thy kingdom come, thy will be done, on earth as it is in heaven.”
+Kingdom Community, at its essence, is a theological expression of God’s intent for the way Christians should live in relationship with God and one another.
+Jesus speaks of this in Matthew 6 as he teaches His disciples to pray: “Thy kingdom come, thy will be done, on earth as it is in heaven.”
 This one phrase from the Lord’s prayer reflects a critically important truth about God’s Kingdom.
 What is true of heaven should be true of earth.
 The apostle John gives a vision of God’s Kingdom in heaven in Revelation 7:9-10:

-Two concepts are clear—God’s Kingdom will include people from different ethnicities and backgrounds, and the purpose for all in His Kingdom will be to worship Jesus, who is the source of salvation.
-Wheaton Academy seeks to be a part of building God’s Kingdom here on earth, and with His Kingdom as our standard for healing, unity, and love, we want to develop a culture that values and celebrates the great multitude of every nation, tribe, and tongue worshipping at the feet of King Jesus.
+Two things are clear: God’s Kingdom will include people from different ethnicities and backgrounds, and the purpose for all in His Kingdom will be to worship Jesus, the source of salvation.
+Wheaton Academy seeks to be a part of building God’s Kingdom here on earth, and with His word as our standard for healing, unity, and love, we desire to develop a culture that values and celebrates the great multitude of every nation, tribe, and tongue worshipping at the feet of King Jesus.

-People are desperately crying out for justice, healing, and reconciliation, and we believe these are ultimately found through a relationship with Jesus and humble surrender to Kingdom living.
-We are committed to looking at difficult and divisive issues through a Biblical lens and are striving to nurture growth in students, faculty, and the broader community.
-It is our hope that the Wheaton Academy community will increasingly become a clear picture of the love, respect, and honor for each other that God calls us to in His Word.
+People are desperately crying out for justice, healing, and reconciliation, and we believe the answers are ultimately found through a relationship with Jesus Christ and humble surrender to Him.
+We are committed to looking at all issues through a Biblical lens and will strive to nurture growth in students, faculty, and the broader community.
+It is our hope that the Wheaton Academy community will increasingly become more like Christ as it seeks to love, respect, and honor each other in the way to which God calls us in His Word.

 Kingdom Community is rooted in the following beliefs about humanity in God’s Kingdom:

-In light of these beliefs, Wheaton Academy will encourage believers toward maturity in God’s Kingdom and will lovingly encourage those who are not yet believers to be reconciled to God through Jesus Christ and to begin living their lives as participants in God’s Kingdom Community.
+In light of these beliefs, Wheaton Academy will encourage believers toward maturity in their spiritual walk and will lovingly encourage those who are not yet believers to be reconciled to God through Jesus Christ and to begin living their lives as participants in God’s Kingdom Community.

 Living in Kingdom Community requires both a commitment to Biblical principles and adherence to certain behaviors as we strive to live out those principles.
-While we will hold to basic behavioral standards, we want to go beyond the idea that we just refrain from doing certain things, embracing instead a new standard of living that reflects Christlikeness and the pursuit of holiness.
+While we will hold to basic behavioral standards, we want to go beyond the idea that we just refrain from doing certain things and instead embrace a new standard of living that reflects Christlikeness and the pursuit of holiness.